vmware/terraform-provider-nsxt/website/docs/r/nat_rule.html.markdown

 * `nat_pass` - (Optional) Enable/disable to bypass following firewall stage.
 The default is true, meaning that the following firewall stage will be skipped.
 Please note, if action is NO_NAT, then nat_pass must be set to true or omitted.
 * `translated_network` - (Required for action=DNAT or SNAT) IP Address | IP Range | CIDR.
 * `translated_ports` - (Optional) port number or port range.
 Allowed only when action=DNAT.
-* `rule_priority` - The priority of the rule which is ascending, valid range [0-2147483647].
+* `rule_priority` - (Optional) The priority of the rule which is ascending, valid range [0-2147483647].
 If multiple rules have the same priority, evaluation sequence is undefined.

 ## Attributes Reference